hayarobi/ARC1-Extensions/README.md

 -- @param   from    (address) sender's address
 -- @param   to      (address) recipient's address
--- @param   amount   (ubig)   amount of token to send -- @param   ...     addtional data, MUST be sent unaltered in call to 'tokensReceived' on 'to' -- @return  _callTokensReceived(from, to, amount, ...) local function _transfer(from, to, amount, ...)
+-- @param   amount   (ubig)   amount of token to send -- @param   ...     addtional data, is sent unaltered in call to 'tokensReceived' on 'to' -- @return  _callTokensReceived(from, to, amount, ...) local function _transfer(from, to, amount, ...)